ychen306/bb-dataset/harness/README.md

 let latency_b = measure code unrolled b times let throughput = (latency_a - latency_b) / (a - b)
 ```
-We are releasing a driver that does this automatically .
+We are releasing a wrapper script that does this automatically .

 # Why you might want to use this tool